MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/Import-Module.md

 The `Import-Module` cmdlet adds one or more modules to the current session.
 The modules that you import must be installed on the local computer or a remote computer.

-Starting in Windows PowerShell 3.0, installed modules are automatically imported to the session when you use any commands or providers in the module.
+Starting in PowerShell 3.0, installed modules are automatically imported to the session when you use any commands or providers in the module.
 However, you can still use the `Import-Module` command to import a module and you can enable and disable automatic module importing by using the `$PSModuleAutoloadingPreference` preference variable.
 For more information about modules, see [about_Modules](About/about_Modules.md).
 For more information about the `$PSModuleAutoloadingPreference` variable, see [about_Preference_Variables](About/about_Preference_Variables.md).